What is Hostile Takeover?

 #4 – Golden parachute

 Technically, Golden Parachute is defined as a contract between the Company and its top level management which entails that the executives will be offered considerable benefits in case the latter is terminated as a result of the restructuring activity.
 These benefits usually include cash bonus, stock options, retirement package, medical benefits, and of course a handsome severance pay.
 It is also used as a tool for an Anti-takeover mechanism or Poison pill to dissuade any potential merger.
-The quantum of benefits or compensation promised to the crème-de- la-crème of the company might lead many acquirers to change their takeover decision.
+The quantum of benefits or compensation promised to the crème-de- la-crème of the company might lead many acquirers to change their hostile takeover decision.

 Ever since Verizon agreed to buy Yahoo, the industry has been abuzz with the exorbitant Golden Parachute that Marissa Mayer (CEO Yahoo) would be flying with in case the former decides to terminate her.

 This is quite a similar strategy to the Scorched Earth Policy.
 In this case, the sale of assets by the target company during hostile bid is focussed mostly on its most valuable ones (Crown Jewel).
 This is done with an assumption that selling such assets will make the company less appealing to the potential acquirers.
 This might eventually compel the purchasing company to withdraw the bid.

 However, there is another way in which this strategy can be implemented.
 The target company chooses to sell its most prized assets to a friendly company, also known as White Knight and later on when the acquiring company drops its decision for a hostile takeover, the target company again buys back its assets from the White Knight at a predetermined price.